How to Choose an Executive Coach

 Some of the most powerful coaching pairs executives with coaches from completely different backgrounds.
 Why?
 Because the coach isn’t attached to “how it should be done” in that industry or role.
 They can ask more naïve questions.
 Often more generative questions.
 They’re less likely to impose their own experience as the template for yours.

 That doesn’t mean background is irrelevant.
-Understanding the pressures and dynamics of executive-level work helps coaches grasp context quickly, recognize patterns, ask more informed questions.
-In my own work with executives, my seventeen years of board advisory experience across sectors means I understand governance dynamics, board relationships, organizational politics, the particular challenges of leading at senior levels.
-This enables more sophisticated coaching.
-But I’m not advising based on my experience—I’m using it to facilitate their thinking.
+Understanding the pressures and dynamics of executive-level work helps coaches grasp context quickly, recognise patterns, ask more informed questions.
+Board advisory experience since 2021 across sectors brings an understanding of governance dynamics, board relationships, organisational politics and the particular challenges of leading at senior levels.
+That enables more sophisticated coaching.
+It is not the same as advising from that experience—it is used to facilitate the client’s own thinking.

 The distinction is subtle but important.
 You want a coach whose experience helps them understand your world, but whose primary capability is facilitating development through skilled coaching process rather than advising based on their own career.
 The balance between these matters more than either alone.

-For specialized coaching needs, domain expertise becomes more relevant.
-Working specifically on wellbeing strategy or governance—increasingly important given board attention to these areas—means a coach with credentials and experience in organizational wellbeing and public health, like an FRSPH Fellow, brings valuable perspective.
+For specialised coaching needs, domain expertise becomes more relevant.
+Working specifically on wellbeing strategy or governance—increasingly important given board attention to these areas—means a coach with credentials and experience in organisational wellbeing and public health, like an FRSPH Fellow, brings valuable perspective.
 Developing strategy?
 Someone with strategic background adds value.
 But remember: you’re seeking coaching, not consulting.
 The expertise should inform their coaching, not replace it.

 The Chemistry Question